waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`find_closest_target` Tool Idea:** Create a tool that takes the player's current coordinates and a list of target coordinates as input, then returns the coordinates of the target that is the shortest Manhattan distance away.
 - **`ai_move_predictor` Agent Idea:** Create an agent that takes the opponent's known moves, my active Pokémon, and my full party as input to predict the most likely move the AI will use.
 - **`multi_team_synergy_analyzer` Agent Idea:** Create an agent that takes my full PC box and party as input and suggests multiple viable team compositions (not just one) for various challenges, explaining the synergies and strategies for each.
-- **`situational_awareness_auditor` Agent Idea:** Create an agent that cross-references my stated location and map ID with the actual game state data to flag hallucinations before I can act on them.
 - **`menu_navigator` Tool Idea:** A tool that takes the current menu text as input and generates the correct button sequence to navigate to a specified target.
 - **`advanced_notepad_editor` Agent Idea:** Create an agent that can manipulate the notepad by section heading, allowing for more robust deletion and replacement than the current string-matching `replace` action.
 - **`puzzle_process_manager` Agent Idea:** An agent to structure the scientific method of hypothesis testing for complex puzzles, guiding the player through observation, hypothesis, testing, and conclusion steps.